 Answer the following questions honestly, and then tally your score.
-Anything less than a perfect 10 means your postcard (and investment) is at risk!
+Anything less than a perfect 13 means your postcard (and investment) is at risk!

 - 1. Does your postcard have a crystal clear headline? - 2.
 Is there an eye-catching graphic that supports the message of the headline? - 3.
 Does the color scheme make the postcard "pop?" - 4.
 Is there a sub-headline on the back of the postcard that continues the message from the front of the card? - 5.
 Does the copy focus on the benefits of your offer (rather than the features)? - 6.
 Is there a compelling offer (special benefit, discount, etc.) to spur the recipient to action? - 7.
-Is your company name and logo featured on the postcard? - 8.
-Is there a call-to-action that spells out exactly what the recipient needs to do to respond? - 9.
-Is your contact information on the postcard? - 10.
-Is there a return address (ideally not P.O.
-Box) on the postcard?
+Is your company name and logo featured on the postcard?